MrGaoGang/react-native-file-hash-plugin/README.md

 ## Configuration

-You can configure the plugin behaviour through the optional `imageHashPlugin` field in your `metro.config.js` file under the `transformer` section.
+You can configure the plugin behaviour through the optional `fileHashPlugin` field in your `metro.config.js` file under the `transformer` section.

 For example: